george-hub331/car-api/README.md

 - well i would like to add html forms and styles and also the ability to view on google maps
 - ability to add multiple cars at a time to reduce latency

-# extensions
-- used json formatter, a chrome extension that formats json

 Issues